spiral/docs/basic/configuration.md

 ];
 ```

 Identically, you can edit any configuration for any of component.
-For example we can change default http headers
+For example, we can change default HTTP headers
 via `app/config/http.php`:

 ```php